aws-samples/amazon-transcribe-live-call-analytics/README.md

        **Amazon Transcribe Configuration**

    18. `Enable Partial Transcripts` - Enable partial transcripts to receive low latency evolving transcriptions for each conversation turn.
    19. `Transcribe API mode` - Set the default API mode for Transcribe.
 Set to 'analytics' to use the Amazon Transcribe Real-time Call Analytics service, used to support call categories and alerts, call summarization, and PCA integration.
+Set to 'whisper-on-sagemaker' to use the Whisper ASR model deployed on SageMaker.
+   20. `Whisper SageMaker Endpoint Name` - The name of the SageMaker endpoint to use for Whisper ASR.
+This must be in the same region as the stack.
+Only used when TranscribeApiMode is set to "whisper-on-sagemaker".
    20. `Enable Content Redaction for Transcripts` - Enable content redaction from Amazon Transcribe transcription output. **NOTE:** Content redaction is only available when using English (en-US, en-GB, en-AU) or Spanish (es-US).
 This parameter is ignored when not using other languages.
    21. `Language for Transcription` - Language code to be used for Amazon Transcribe.
 To transcribe meetings in a supported language other than US English, chose the desired value for **Language for Transcription**.
 You can also choose to have Transcribe identify the primary language, or even multiple languages used during the meeting by setting **Language for Transcription** to `identify-language` or `identify-multiple-languages` and optionally provide a list of languages - see [Language identification with streaming transcriptions](https://docs.aws.amazon.com/transcribe/latest/dg/lang-id-stream.html).
    22. `Content Redaction Type for Transcription` - Type of content redaction from Amazon Transcribe transcription output